Capraia: Geography

 Capraia is 62 km from the city of Livorno by sea, and 32 km northwest of the island of Elba; it is slightly closer, at 30 km, to the island of Corsica.
 The island is accessible by ferries that depart from the port of Livorno.

 Capraia is of volcanic origin, has an area of 19 km2 and its highest point is 466 m above sea level.
 It is about 8 km long (from Punta della Teglia to Punta dello Zenobio) and about 4 km wide.
 It has a coastline that is about 30 km in circumference.
 The island is part of the Arcipelago Toscano National Park and marine sanctuary.
+There is a tiny lake on the island, called Stagnone della Capraia.

 The island's small harbour, Porto di Capraia, is connected to the village by the one and only asphalted road on the island.
 The village, dominated by the Fortress of St George, preserves its original characteristics unaltered.
 Sites of tourist interest include the Church of the Assunta, the Church of St Nicola and the Sacred Heart of Jesus, the Church and Convent of St Antonio, and the Church of St Stefano alla Piana.
 The Fortress is not open to visitors.

 The island produces wine, and is a centre of the anchovy fishery.
 About 40 km to the north is the island of Gorgona, which is also famous for its anchovies.
 In the summer the island is also a popular stopping point for yachts sailing between Livorno, Elba, and Corsica.

 History

-The Greeks called the island Aegyllon or Aegyllion (Αίγυλλον Greek for Goat Place, see also Giglio).
+The Greeks called the island Aegylon or Aegyllion (Αίγυλλον Greek for Rocky Island, often mistaken with "Goat place", see also Giglio).
 Its current name may have originated in the Etruscan carpa (stone), a word that comes from the archaic Greek Kalpe (sepulchral stone).
-The Romans called the island Capraria, its name possibly then morphing to reflect the presence of wild goats (caprī, or Greek: capros κάπρος, wild boar).
+The Romans called the island Capraria, name morphing often mistaken to reflect the presence of wild goats (caprī, or Greek: capros κάπρος, wild boar), while it actually was meant to indicate a rocky island, "a place for goats".

 In the 4th century AD it housed a cenobium, where the church of St. Stephen now stands.
 The early 5th century poet Rutilius recorded that the island was "a mess" and that there were many monastic communities by his time.

 In 1055 it was raided by Saracen pirates, and later the Republic of Pisa owned it.
 It became part of the Republic of Genoa after the Battle of Meloria, being assigned to the patrician Jacopo de Mari (1430).
 In 1540 the Genoese built the Forte San Giorgio on a pre-existing fortification that the Ottoman corsair Turgut Reis had demolished.
 The Genoese also built three coastal watch towers (part of a system of Genoese towers) to protect against pirates.
 The three are: